autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 The `distortion_corrector` is a node that compensates pointcloud distortion caused by ego vehicle's movement during 1 scan.

 Since the LiDAR sensor scans by rotating an internal laser, the resulting point cloud will be distorted if the ego-vehicle moves during a single scan (as shown by the figure below).
-The node corrects this by interpolating sensor data using odometry of ego-vehicle.
+The node corrects this by interpolating sensor data using the odometry of the ego-vehicle.

 ## Inner-workings / Algorithms